Dobbs v. Jackson Women's Health Organization: Oral argument

 The case was heard on December 1, 2021.
-During the oral arguments, Mississippi was represented by Scott G. Stewart, a state solicitor general, and argued that the U.S. Constitution does not directly guarantee a right to abortion.
+During the oral arguments, Mississippi was represented by Scott G. Stewart, the state's solicitor general, and argued that the U.S. Constitution does not directly guarantee a right to abortion.
 Because of this, he said that laws about abortion should be evaluated on a rational basis review instead of the higher level of scrutiny required by the undue burden standard.
 Stewart also argued for overturning Roe and Casey on the basis that the decisions were unworkable and that new facts had come to light since they were made.
 He argued that scientific knowledge had grown about "what we know the child is doing and looks like", and claimed that we now know that fetuses are "fully human" even "very early" in gestation.
 Stewart also defended Mississippi's claim in its briefs that new medical advances with viability were at odds with past assumptions made when formulating the viability line, and claimed that the understanding of when fetuses begin to feel pain had grown.
 He maintained that because of Roe and Casey, the government could not respond to these facts by prohibiting pre-viability abortions.

 JWHO, represented by Julie Rikelman (who argued the last abortion case before the Court, June Medical Services, LLC v.
 Russo), argued that the Court should not overrule the two decisions, because the viability standard was correct.
 According to Rikelman, Mississippi's arguments against Roe were not new, but instead were similar to the ones Pennsylvania made during Casey.
-Since Roe's essential holding was upheld for Casey, she said that the Court should do the same here, since there had been no new changes in the laws and facts since then that could justify changing the Court's position.
+Given that Roe's essential holding was upheld for Casey, she said that the Court should do the same here, for there had been no new changes in the laws and facts since that time which could justify changing the Court's position.
 Rikelman argued that Mississippi's argument against using the undue burden standard was wrong because the standard actually specifically applies to post-viability abortion regulations rather than to the prohibition of abortions before viability.
 She told the Court that the undue burden standard was workable and that the viability line incorporated into the standard was likewise workable.
 She said that for 50 years the viability line had been clearly and consistently applied in the courts.

-Elizabeth Barchas Prelogar, the U.S. Solicitor General, argued that Roe and Casey should not be overruled.
+Elizabeth Prelogar, the U.S. Solicitor General, argued that Roe and Casey should not be overruled.
 She argued that there has been a substantial reliance on the right to abortion by both individuals and society, and that the Court "has never revoked a right that is so fundamental to so many Americans and so central to their ability to participate fully and equally in society."